 We’ve all seen the Love Moschino brand, but perhaps we don’t all know where it came from.

 This brand came about in 2008.
 Love Moschino is kind of like the fun and energetic younger sibling to Moschino.

 Both men’s and women’s designs have been created under the brand, and they all keep in line with Moschino’s usual style, but they add a whole-nother level to it.

 That’s because Love Moschino is all about love, empathy, peace, and unity.

 These lines scream positivity with the creative use of symbols such as love hearts, peace signs, wild colors, and even blinging chains.

 Another bonus – this line costs a little less so is more accessible to the fashion-conscious but bank-broke customer.

 It’s crazy to think if Franco hadn’t run away from home, Moschino would not be a part of the fashion world we know.

-Franco had a vision beyond working at the family-run iron foundry and chased his dreams to become one of the most influential designers who ever lived.
+Franco had a vision beyond working at the family-run iron foundry and chased his dreams of becoming one of the most influential designers who ever lived.